cloudy-marti/chathack-network-programming/README.md

 you want to send and receive and in documentation there is the user documentation, the developpement documentation and the javadoc

-You need to go on the **ChatHack** directory on your terminal and follow these instructions.
+You need to go on the **ChatHack** directory where the build.xml is and follow these instructions.

 ## Compiling and creating JAR files